-Internal exclusion is when a pupil is excluded from the rest of the school and must work away from their class for a fixed amount of time.
+Internal suspension is when a pupil is excluded from the rest of the school and must work away from their class for a fixed amount of time.
 This will be in a different classroom.

-Temporary / Fixed-Term exclusion
+Temporary / Fixed-Term suspension

 A permanent exclusion is when a child is permanently excluded from school and not allowed to return.
 This is a very serious decision and the Headteacher will consult with senior leaders and Chair of the Governing Body as soon as possible in such a case.